 Blogs and Forums.
 Our website offers publicly accessible blogs and community forums.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
 We’re not responsible for any personal information you choose to submit in these areas of our site.
 To request removal of your personal information from our blog or community forum, contact us at .
 In some cases, we may not be able to fulfill your request and we will let you know why.

-Safety of Minors and COPPA.
-Our services are not intended for and may not be used by those under the age of 18.
-Usertesting does not knowingly collect personal data from minors or allow them to register.
-If it comes to our attention that we have collected personal data from a minor, we may delete this information without notice.
+Safety of Children and COPPA.
+Our services are not intended for and may not be used by those under the age of 13.
+UserTesting.com does not knowingly collect personal data from minors under 13 or allow them to register.
+If it comes to our attention that we have collected personal data from a minor under 13, we may delete this information without notice.
 If you have reason to believe that this has occurred, please contact us at .

 Additional Information for European Union users